Control LEGO MINDSTORMS EV3 Robot Using Raspberry Pi Sense HAT

 3. After verifying the connection, open the Raspberry Pi model and update Send to EV3 block with the IP address of your EV3 hardware.

 Task 5 - Run Simulink Models on Raspberry Pi Hardware and LEGO MINDSTORMS EV3 Robot

 In this task, we will run the models that we have developed on the respective hardware.

-2. Click Build, Start & Deploy button of LEGO MINDSTORMS EV3 model to run this model on your LEGO MINDSTORMS EV3 hardware.
+2. On the Hardware tab of the LEGO MINDSTORMS EV3 Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start to run this Simulink model on your LEGO MINDSTORMS EV3 hardware.